 The Portland Jazz Festival, from PDX Jazz, celebrates Black History Month with a series of concerts and events presented over two weeks every February.
 Dedicated to preserving America’s indigenous art form by presenting internationally recognized jazz masters alongside local musicians, the festival includes education and outreach programs that extend into Portland’s schools and neighborhoods, as well as a generous offering of free performances.

 “We strive to produce a festival that reflects the fabric of a vibrant jazz community … there is no city of a similar size in America that boasts such a wealth of talented artists as Portland.” – Managing Director Don Lucoff

 In its 12th incarnation (Feb.
-18 – March 1, 2015) the festival will include a record number of 30 headline concerts, including:
+18 – March 1, 2015) the festival included a record number of 30 headline concerts, including:

 - Brazilian singer Bebel Gilberto, daughter of legendary Bossa Nova singer/guitarist Joao Gilberto, opening the festival (Feb.
 18).